About the live stream

 The technical training is designed for all kinds of cybersecurity and IT professionals.
 The best arrangement would include forensics experts, cybersecurity analysts, as well as SOC operators.

-How many teams can represent one organisation?
+How many teams can represent one organization?

-Only one team to an organisation.
+Only one team to an organization.

 Will the teams receive any instructions on what needs to be done to solve a particular task?